 The 10 criteria of our holistic review, in no particular order.

-Successful completion of the minimum college prep requirements (see table below)
+Successful completion of Ohio State's minimum college prep requirements (see table below)

-High school performance (class rank and GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA
+High school performance (class rank or GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA

 Standardized test score (ACT or SAT); Ohio State does not have minimum requirements for ACT or SAT scores